Published deadlines are as follows:

 If you have met the above deadlines, every effort will be made to have your transfer credit completed for the term indicated.
-However, if you are submitting course outlines or an exceeds time limit request, you are strongly advised to submit these 3 months prior to the start of registration, as they can take up to 3 months to be processed, or longer during peak periods.
+However, if you are submitting course outlines or have submitted a request for an exception for transfer credit, you are strongly advised to submit these 3 months prior to the start of registration, as they can take up to 3 months to be processed, or longer during peak periods.

 To view your results, you must login to your student self-service account via Application and Registration Services and go to Student Records - where you can view your Transfer Credit Evaluation Summary.
 Your summary will indicate courses that have received transfer credit and any comments or notes that have been made to you about courses that have not received credit.
-If you have submitted detailed course outlines and the results of the evaluation have not yet been completed, you will be notified by your Office 365 email account as these are returned from the Department Chair and entered.
+If you have submitted detailed course outlines and the results of the evaluation have not yet been completed, you will be notified by your Office 365 email account as these are returned from the faculty evaluator and entered on your record.

 You must fill out a Transfer Credit Request Form and submit an official transcript from the AP College Board or IB-International Baccalaureate.
 Information regarding how your courses may transfer to Douglas College can be found on the BC Transfer Guide www.bctransferguide.ca, under Transfer Search>High School Transfer> Advanced Placement or International Baccalaureate.
 Please note any dates and minimum scores required for transfer.